Meditation 101

 • Let yes head point forward and slightly down so you’re not jutting your chin.

-• Close your eyes or leave your eyes open, gaze soft.
+• Close your eyes or leave your eyes open, gaze softly, relax your face

 Is there a form of meditation that is better than others?